 Not only is a well built profile a best practice from a seller standpoint, but it’s also necessary when developing a personal brand that can help build immediate trust with buyers if you are seen as an expert in your field and attract recruiters for that next step in your career.

 Having a thorough network is far more important than breaking over the 500+ Connections tag displayed on your profile.
 Buyers place more importance on having shared connections than communicating a reason to connect, with 43% of buyers with a Manager or higher title admitting they are likely to connect with a someone they don’t know but share mutual connections with vs 39% of buyers that connect with someone they don’t know but provided a reason to connect.

 While having a network is important, it’s still overshadowed by contacting the right buyer that has a need for your product, which confirms our running theme that targeted outreach is king.

 54% of buyers with a Manager or higher title are likely to connect if a seller offers a service or product that’s of interest to their organization.
 LinkedIn can also be effective for penetrating C-level prospects, with C-Level titles being the most likely to connect with someone they don’t know across all three categories.

 Before email was automated and direct phone numbers were found on databases, many marketing and sales professionals relied on the power of physical mail to reach prospects they would otherwise struggle to get in touch with.

-Although it’s safe to say direct mail prospecting never truly left, it’s value diminished due to lazy prospecting.
-It was easier to send a brochure to 100,000 people than contact them directly through other channels, so it lost effectiveness.
+Although it’s safe to say direct mail prospecting never truly left, its value diminished due to lazy prospecting.
+It was easier to send a brochure to 100,000 people than to contact them directly through other channels, so it lost effectiveness.